carinath/ubb-norcat-norms/README.md

 # ubb-norcat-norms

 This is a set of [normalization rules](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/Metadata_Management/016Working_with_Rules/020Working_with_Normalization_Rules) (norms) for cataloging workflows in Ex Libris Alma.
 Ubb-norcat-norms can be used to change bibliographic records imported from exernal resources.
-This set of normalization rules are customized according to RDA and Norwegian cataloging rules and language.
+This set of normalization rules are customized according to [RDA and Norwegian cataloging rules](https://rdakatalogisering.sikt.no/) and language.

+## Why use norms?

+At the University of Bergen Library, catalogers primarily spend time cataloging non-Norwegian materials in Alma.
+Bibliographic records for Norwegian publications are supplied from the National Library of Norway.

+Therefore, our catalogers mostly work with bibliographic records imported from external catalogs in Alma, such as LOC, BNB and DNB, and correct these according to Norwegian RDA cataloging and language.
+By applying Ubb-norcat-norms, catalogers can spend less time on fixing small formal details, and instead focus on metadata enrichment.

 ## What it does